The Rochats

 (Ord-Hume, Music Box, 1980, p.
 329)

 A snuff-box has been seen playing two tunes on a one-piece comb, c.
-1830, bearing this mark.
+1830, ck.

 (Ord-Hume, Music Box, 1980, p.
 330)